 19. Dividend Stock Fund

 Having a stock market investment is safer with stocks that pay dividends.
 Dividends are sections of a company’s profits that can be invested to shareholders quarterly.
 With a dividend stock, you not only gain on your investment through long-term market appreciation, but you will also earn money in the short term.

 If you purchase individual stock whether they pay dividends or not, it would still be best for intermediate and advanced investors.
 You can also buy a group of them in a stock fund and have lesser risk.

 Cryptocurrency is a digital electronic-only currency that can be used to purchase goods and services.
 Cryptocurrency uses an online ledger with powerful cryptography to secure all online transactions.

 In the last decade, cryptocurrency became popular because of Bitcoin.
 Bitcoin is widely known as the leading digital currency.
-Crypto became valuable in recent years, as dollars soar into the asset the prices skyward and drawing even more traders.
+Crypto became valuable in recent years, as dollars soared into the asset, the prices skyward and drawing even more traders.

 21. Vintage Car

 Vintage, historic, or classic cars are one of the most popular appreciating assets.
 As the time passes, cars increase in worth.